Skip to main content

 4. Fine-tune with limit screws: If the chain is having trouble reaching the outermost or innermost gears, you may need to adjust the high and low limit screws on the rear derailleur.
 These screws control the range of motion of the derailleur.
 Refer to your bike’s user manual to adjust the limit screws.

-5. Seek assistance if needed: If you’re unsure about making adjustments or if the shifting issues persist despite your efforts, it’s recommended to seek assistance from a bike mechanic.
+5. Seek assistance if needed: If you’re unsure about making adjustments or if the shifting issues persist despite your efforts, it’s recommended to seek help from a bike mechanic.
 They have the expertise and specialized tools to diagnose and fix more complex shifting problems.

 Smooth and accurate shifting is crucial for a comfortable and efficient ride.